 The show was charming.
 It takes place in Poland during 1933.
 Charlie, who has been living in the United States repairing shoes since 1923 returns to Poland to find a bride.
-He meets Chava, the salesclerk at a hat shop.
+He meets Chava, a stunningly beautiful salesclerk at a hat shop.
 They are smitten.
 Spoiler alert: the return to the United States, start a family which includes the playwright.
 Yes, the show is a romanticized version of a true story.

 The show is charming.
 They sing about Hoboken in a way that the local crowd really enjoyed.
 Much of the audience was Jewish, or so I suppose since they laughed at the lines said in Yiddish.
 As someone who grew up in New Jersey, I know a smattering of Yiddish, but not that much.
 It was nice hearing laughter.

 The best part was learning the the playwright's family was in the audience.
 Not the grandmother who has since passed away, but his mother (or was it mother-in-law?) and her friends.
-She met the original Chava and Charlie.
+She knew the original Chava and Charlie.
 She remembers their home smelling not of Lipton Tea (which is a reference to the song "Hoboken"), but of Maxwell Coffee which was brewed in their neighborhood.

 It was a fun day of theater.